 Colors: Ready, Set, Go!

 As we discovered before, colors are the expression of the 5 Elements.
 Adding a specific color to a room will create good energy, making a more vibrant and healthy space.
 There are different ways to choose the colors for the rooms: you could follow the Traditional Bagua, the Western Bagua, or discover your Feng Shui Birth element.
-Since we want to keep this guide simple to help you discover step by step this art, we will focus on choosing the right color following the orientation of your house:
+To keep it simple, we will focus on choosing the right color following the orientation of your house:

-- West Rooms: grey and white.
-They are related with Metal element, associated with clarity, precision, and efficiency.
+grey and white.
+They are related to the Metal element, associated with clarity, precision, and efficiency.

-- North Rooms: blue and black.
-Associated to Water, they represent tranquility, purity, and freshness.
+blue and black.
+Associated with Water, they represent tranquillity, purity, and freshness.

-Remember that each direction needs a specific element in order to thrive energetically, and keep in mind that if you do not like a specific color, let’s say red, but you chose it because it is associated with fortune, it will only create a feeling of unhappiness every time you enter that room (and that is bad Feng Shui)
+Remember that each direction needs a specific element in order to thrive energetically.
+Also, keep in mind that if you do not like a specific color, but you choose it because it is associated with fortune (like red is), it will only create a feeling of unhappiness every time you enter that room - and that is bad Feng Shui.

 Further Tips to Apply to your Home…

-- Don’t block doors: doors need to be able to open 100%, after all, they are the opening for all coming opportunities to your life.
+doors need to be able to open 100%.
+After all, they are the opening for all coming opportunities to your life.

-- Decorate in pairs: whether you are single or in a couple, it is always good Feng Shui to bring the decorative elements in pairs: 2 bedside tables, 2 club chairs… It will bring love and harmony to your life.
+whether you are single or in a couple, it is always good Feng Shui to bring the decorative elements in pairs.
+2 bedside tables, 2 club chairs… It will bring love and harmony to your life.

 Now that you have all the basics and ideas on how to initiate yourself on the Feng Shui, get on your feet and help the Qi to flow all over your place.